MassiveNoobie/AI-Poetry/README.md

 I hope you get banned and it's likely you will if you use this to SPAM.
 Have fun!
  # # # https://tylergarrett.com https://dev3lop.com

+Important note...
+Use appropriate tags.
+Attach appropriate categories and tags to your posts so people can find them in the WordPress.com Reader.
+But be careful not to use too many tags — less than 15 tags (or categories or both) is a good number.
+The more tags you use, the less likely your post will be featured in the Reader.
+Read more on tagging.